 Brentwood is a larger medium-sized city located in the state of California.
-With a population of 58,968 people and seven constituent neighborhoods, Brentwood is the 167th largest community in California.
-Much of the housing stock in Brentwood was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Brentwood economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Brentwood, where the median household income is $88,697.00.
+With a population of 64,474 people and seven constituent neighborhoods, Brentwood is the 167th largest community in California.
+Brentwood has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Brentwood, where the median household income is $108,994.00.

 Housing costs in Brentwood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Brentwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Brentwood is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Brentwood who work in office and administrative support (15.75%), sales jobs (12.40%), and management occupations (10.90%).
+Unlike some cities, Brentwood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brentwood are a mix of both white- and blue-collar jobs.
+Overall, Brentwood is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Brentwood who work in management occupations (12.10%), sales jobs (9.75%), and office and administrative support (9.42%).

 Also of interest is that Brentwood has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Brentwood citizens is substantially higher than the typical US community, as 29.05% of adults in Brentwood have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Brentwood citizens is substantially higher than the typical US community, as 33.12% of adults in Brentwood have at least a bachelor's degree.

-Brentwood is a very ethnically-diverse city.
+Brentwood is an extremely ethnically-diverse city.
 The people who call Brentwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brentwood residents report their race to be White, followed by Asian.
 Brentwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.77% of the city’s residents.
-Important ancestries of people in Brentwood include German, Italian, English, and Portuguese.
+People of Hispanic or Latino origin account for 22.94% of the city’s residents.
+Important ancestries of people in Brentwood include German, Irish, English, Italian, and European.

 The most common language spoken in Brentwood is English.
 Other important languages spoken here include Spanish and Tagalog.